ersouthall/Rate-Of-Incidence-EWS/README.md

 ## Usage

+The requirements.txt file lists all Python libraries that the notebooks depend on.

 ### Simulations
 This repository has the simulation scripts which were used to get the simulated data in the manuscript.